paulvangentcom/python_corona_simulation/README.md

 See [simple_simulation.py](simple_simulation.py) for the code.

 As you can see the virus managed to spread really quickly and almost got infected.
-In this simulation run one person got lucky and never got infected.
+In the end there were 44 fatalities, which is expected with a mortality rate of 2%.

 ## Simulating Age Effects and Health Care Capacity
 Reality is of course more complex.
 Let's incorporate increasing risks with age, as well as a simple representation of a limited capacity healthcare system.
-Both affect mortality during a pandemic: the elderly are vulnerable, and once the healthcare system becomes overwhelmed a lot of people start dying.
+Both affect mortality during a pandemic: the elderly are vulnerable, and once the healthcare system becomes overwhelmed a lot of people are at increased risk of dying due to lack of treatment.
 The following parameters are active (all are or course settable):

 - the population's age follows a gaussian with a mean 55, SD of 1/3 the mean, and max of 105
 - population consists of 2000 individuals